Ladies' Code - So Wonderful

 Because the video is tied to their new single, I'd like to tell you a bit about the song on its own merits.
 How does it stack up musically?
-Is it "So Wonderful
+Is it "So Wonderful" after all?

 The lyrics itself are a bit of a paradox.
 The song is about a man who left our protagonist, and she's crying and can't sleep.
 The wonderful part must refer to the man, but the lyrics also do not fit the tone of the song.
 The melody is upbeat and danceable, but the lyrics are sad.
 It's a strange tone for a breakup song, overall.